 Complex Event Processing Engine

-A complex event is nothing but a set of incoming events.
+A complex event is a set of other events that together implies an occurrence of something of significance.
 These include stock trends, market movements, news etc. Complex event processing is performing computational operations on complex events in a short time.

 CEP systems process events in real-time, thus the faster the processing of events, the better a CEP system is.
 For example, if an automated trading system is designed to detect a profit-making opportunity for the next 1 second, but the time taken by the CEP system exceeds this threshold, then the trading system won’t be able to make any profits.